Course Outline

 1

-You will be required to complete two online quizzes that assess your knowledge of the content from the weekly readings, online lectures and workshop content from the previous weeks.
+You will be required to complete an in-class quiz that assess your knowledge of the content from the weekly readings, online lectures and workshop content from the previous weeks.

 1